LUDC-bioinformatics/SMC_MYOCD_splicing/README.md

 Expression of myocardin (*MYOCD*) can be used as control.

-As positive control genes verifying that *MYOCD* overexpression worked we can look at *MYH11*, MCAM and SYNM for example.
+As positive control genes verifying that *MYOCD* over expression worked we can look at *MYH11*, *MCAM* and *SYNM* for example.
 In addition there are hundreds of genes that respond well, but not as much as those above.
 It would be important to know if much less responsive target genes have also moved in the experiment.
 Examples include *RRAS*, *RBPMS*, and *RBPMS2*.
-Two of these (*RBPMS* and *RBPMS2*) are the splicing factors that we believe are regulated by *MYOCD* and that effectuate dowstream changes in splicing.
-Imoprtant to know consequently if they change.
+Two of these (*RBPMS* and *RBPMS2*) are the splicing factors that we believe are regulated by *MYOCD* and that effectuate downstream changes in splicing.
+Important to know consequently if they change.

 We also have qPCR information in *MYH11, MCAM, KCNMB1*: